arkhebuz/AutoGlacier/README.md

 prevent data loss caused by ransomware attack.
 AutoGlacier keeps track of files: checks if their contents changed, backs them up if so, and notes which version of which file was backed up into which archive and when.
-This information comes very handy as every uploaded backup is AES-encrypted LZMA-compressed tar archive
+This information comes very handy as every uploaded backup is an AES-encrypted LZMA-compressed tar archive.

 The script is aimed at simplicity, portability and extendability, featuring file tracking, local metadata logging, data compression, encryption and